1. BASIS OF PREPARATION:

 AS 22 Accounting for Taxes on Income.
+Current taxes are determined in

-Deferred Tax is recognised subject to consideration of prudence in
+b) Deferred Tax is recognised subject to consideration of prudence in

 respect of items of income and expenses those arise at one point of

 time and are capable of reversal in one or more subsequent years.

 and tax laws that have been enacted or substantively enacted by the

 balance sheet date.

-12) IMPAIRMENT OF ASSETS:
+15. IMPAIRMENT OF ASSETS: